sid88in/serverless-appsync-plugin/README.md

       - disableIntrospection # disables introspection for this API key
 ````

-Adding a rule to an API key without any statement will add a "match-all" rule for that key.
+Adding a rule to an API key without any _statement_ will add a "match-all" rule for that key.
 This is usefull for example to exclude api keys from high-level rules.
 In that case, you need to make sure to attribute a higher priority to that rule.

 Example:
 - Block all requests by default
-- Add a rule to allow US requests only for everyone
+- Add a rule to allow US requests
 - Remove restriction to the `WorldWideApiKey` key.

 ````yml
 wfConfig:
   enabled: true